Contact informationFarm Address:

 Minimum Length of Stay: Full season

-Internship positions at Aspen Moon Farm are meant for those wishing to pursue a career in farming.
+Full season- Internship positions at Aspen Moon Farm are meant for those wishing to pursue a career in farming.
 Previous farm experience is preferred.
 Those interested in hobby gardening will not fit this position.
 This is serious work and demands a person who is strong in physical body, mind, and spirit.
 Physical demands are high and involve long hours of work in all kinds of weather including rain, snow, wind, and dry heat; sometimes with prevalent mosquitoes too.
 Good communication skills, ability to work well with lots of different types of people, and the ability to take good care of yourself are needed traits.
 Interns are expected to arrive ready to work with appropriate attire and the means to meet other personal needs.
 Aspen Moon is the steward for 99 acres, of which about 25 is cultivated in crops.
-Currently, we are not going to Farmers Markets due to COVID, but our CSA has increased to 800 members and our roadside Farm Stand and online store is thriving.
+Typically we attend 3 Farmers Markets per week.
+Due to COVID, we did not attend markets in 2020, but instead we increased our CSA to 800 members and our on-farm roadside Farm Stand and online store is thriving.
 We grow and sell certified Organic starter plants and seeds in the Spring.
 We have a large team of AMF staff in order to accomplish all this.
 Interns are prioritized to receive the most diversified work possible.
 We want interns to take part in everything.
 Work weeks will be Monday-Friday 8-12 hours/day plus some Farmers Markets on Saturdays (you are paid additionally for all Saturdays worked so there is opportunity to make more money if desired).
-Rotating daily farm chores, such as animal care and opening hoop houses may be additional work outside of these hours.
+Rotating daily farm chores, such as animal care and opening hoop houses is additional work outside of these hours.
 Live an outdoor lifestyle with a strong community of like-minded people, but with plenty of opportunity for personal space and independence!

 Additional opportunity: The winter internship is different because the farm is somewhat sleeping.
 Structured primarily as work/trade.
 60 hrs of work per month in exchange for housing and utilities.
 Off-site jobs can be accommodated (with some limitations).
-Ideally this position starts seamlessly after the summer internship if desired.
+Ideally this position is followed seamlessly by the summer internship if desired.
 Please inquire for more info.